jesusoterogomez/tasks-app-demo/README.md

 # Step 2.
 Change into the new directory
 cd tasks-app-demo

 # Step 3.
-Install the necessary software that we need to run this server
+Install the software that we need to run this server
 npm install
 ```